asgharlabs/vcenter-packer-ansible-inspec/README.md

 1) Prepare your Jenkins instance.
 You'll need `docker`, `git`, `sudo` access for at least the `jenkins` user.
 2) Make sure your `variables.json` has at least `master` set up correctly.
 Run through the pipeline at least once, with `nginx` only commented in the `playbook.yml`
 3) Have your `debian10-template` or the like set up with `sudo` for your login, and `open-vm-tools` already installed on the template.
+4) Create a PR with the `ssh key` uncommented out.
+5) Push the PR up to the repository.
+6) Merge the PR if you want to demo the "gold" image.
+7) Create a PR with the "Bad actor", and push it up, it _should_ fail.

 ## Usage